jjhuang4/fraud-detection/README.md

 - Most features in data derived from PCA
 - Feature names / descriptions are obfuscated for confidentiality
 - Extreme class imbalance

+## Running

+To run the dashboard, type "streamlit run server.py" within the command terminal.

 ## EDA